hashicorp/terraform/website/docs/modules/sources.html.markdown

 If you use the SSH protocol then any configured SSH keys will be used automatically.
-This is the most common way to access non-public Git repositories from automated systems beacuse it is easy to configure and allows access to private repositories without interactive prompts.
+This is the most common way to access non-public Git repositories from automated systems because it is easy to configure and allows access to private repositories without interactive prompts.

 If using the HTTP/HTTPS protocol, or any other protocol that uses